 - They ask you to send money via a wire transfer, gift cards, prepaid or cash reload card, or a money transfer app.

 - It sounds too good to be true

 - The website is not secure

 To learn more about common scams and how to protect yourself, visit:

 What to do if you have been a victim or how to report a scam:

-LendingPoint will never contact you requesting money via a gift card or wire transfer as a condition to getting a personal loan.
+LendingPoint will never contact you requesting money via a gift card, prepaid card or cash reload card, wire transfer, or a money transfer app as a condition for getting a personal loan.